 The best time to visit is between October to April.
 In October, you can expect 85 degree highs and 60 degree lows.
 November is also a nice time to go but evenings start getting cold.

-Spring is an ideal time to go see wildflowers starting in mid-March.
+Death Valley in Spring is an ideal time to go see wildflowers starting in mid-March.
 If there is enough rain in the prior fall, there’s a chance for a super bloom.
 Spring temperatures in March are perfect with highs around 80 degrees and lows around 55 degrees.
 April will start hitting 90 degrees with comfortable evenings in the 60s.

-Winter has nice daytime temps in the mid 60s but can be quite cold at night in the high 30s.
+Death Valley in Winter has nice daytime temps in the mid 60s but can be quite cold at night in the high 30s.

-Summer has the scorching heat we all know about with highs around 115, with the hottest day on record clocking in at 134 degrees!
+Death Valley in Summer has the scorching heat we all know about with highs around 115, with the hottest day on record clocking in at 134 degrees!